mathMatthew/spreadsheetCoder/XML_Functions_and_Transforms.md

   - **8**: SQL - Tera - Function
   - **9**: SQL - Tera - Proc
   - **10**: Excel
-- **ProcessStub**: A flag indicating the approach towards processing the function for the specific language.
+- **ProcessStub**: Dictates function processing for a particular language.
-  - If set to **1** (true), the application will use only the name of the function and its inputs, without breaking down the function into its constituent parts.
-This is particularly useful when the complex function already has a direct representation in the target language.
-  - If set to **0** (false), the function will be broken down as per its detailed definition.
-- **Skip**: Indicates whether the function should be skipped or processed for the specified language.
-(1 for skip, 0 for process)
+- **Skip**: Dictates if the function is processed or skipped (1 for skip, 0 for process).

 ### Inputs
-Contains child elements for each input the function takes.

-#### Input
-Represents a single input.
-Attributes include:
+Houses individual function input elements.
 - **InputId**: The position or order of the input.
 - **Name**: Descriptive name of the input.
 - **Type**: The type of input.
 Mapped as: